zupo/peps/pep-0xxx.rst

 3. Providing an in-memory buffer for doing in-memory encryption or decryption with no actual I/O (necessary for asynchronous I/O models), currently implemented by the `SSLObject`_ class in the ``ssl`` module.
+4. Applying TLS configuration to the wrapping objects in (2) and (3).
+Currently this is also implemented by the `SSLContext`_ class in the ``ssl`` module.
-4. Specifying TLS cipher suites.
+5. Specifying TLS cipher suites.
 There is currently no code for doing this in the standard library: instead, the standard library uses OpenSSL cipher suite strings.
-5. Specifying application-layer protocols that can be negotiated during the TLS handshake.
+6. Specifying application-layer protocols that can be negotiated during the TLS handshake.
-6. Specifying TLS versions.
+7. Specifying TLS versions.
-7. Reporting errors to the caller, currently implemented by the `SSLError`_ class in the ``ssl`` module.
+8. Reporting errors to the caller, currently implemented by the `SSLError`_ class in the ``ssl`` module.
-8. Specifying certificates to load, either as client or server certificates.
+9. Specifying certificates to load, either as client or server certificates.
-9. Specifying which trust database should be used to validate certificates presented by a remote peer.
+10. Specifying which trust database should be used to validate certificates presented by a remote peer.

 While it is technically possible to define (2) in terms of (3), for the sake of simplicity it is easier to define these as two separate ABCs.
 Implementations are of course free to implement the concrete subclasses however they see fit.

-Obviously, (4) doesn't require an abstract base class: instead, it requires a richer API for configuring supported cipher suites that can be easily updated with supported cipher suites for different implementations.
+Obviously, (5) doesn't require an abstract base class: instead, it requires a richer API for configuring supported cipher suites that can be easily updated with supported cipher suites for different implementations.

-(8) is a thorny problem, becuase in an ideal world the private keys associated with these certificates would never end up in-memory in the Python process (that is, the TLS library would collaborate with a Hardware Security Module (HSM) to provide the private key in such a way that it cannot be extracted from
+(9) is a thorny problem, becuase in an ideal world the private keys associated with these certificates would never end up in-memory in the Python process (that is, the TLS library would collaborate with a Hardware Security Module (HSM) to provide the private key in such a way that it cannot be extracted from